LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 ## 9. Analyze the results

 Once the results are generated, there are several analyses you can perform.
 In the analysis section you can see four tabs, each corresponding to a different analysis.
+If you are new, start with the Clustermap to quickly spot outliers or batch effects.

 ![](quickstart/analysis-1.png)

 === "Clustermap"
     Clustered heatmap showing relationships between samples and targets.
-In this tab you can select different metrics (for example, peak_area, peak_top3), transformations (for example, z-score, log2), and groupings (for example, sample type, Group 1, Group 2).
+In this tab you can select different metrics (for example, peak_area, peak_top3), transformations (for example, z-score, log2), and groupings (for example, Sample type, Group 1, Group 2).

     ![](quickstart/analysis-2.png)